FULL Conference Programme

 Room Meeting Room F3

-Chair: Mihaly Lados, Centre for Regional Studies of the Hungarian Academy of Sciences, Pécs, Hungary
+Chair: Mihaly Lados, HUN-REN Centre for Economic and Regional Studies, Budapest, Hungary

 WG Programme Coordinators: